-Dracula Tour of Transylvania is one of the most interesting Romania tours, combining the main touristic sites of Romania with the bloody history of 15th century that was dominated by famous figures such as Vlad the Impaler aka Dracula.
-Visit the famous Hunyadi Castle in Hunedoara or themedieval citadel of Sighisoara known as “The Pearl of Transylvania”.
+Dracula Tour of Transylvania designed by Romania Tour Store, combines the main touristic sites of Romania with the bloody history of 15th century that was dominated by famous figures such as Vlad the Impaler aka Dracula.
+Visit Hunyadi Castle or the medieval citadel of Sighisoara.

 From Bucharest we depart towards Targoviste, one of the most important cities in the history of Wallachia and strongly connected with Vlad the Impaler (Dracula) ruling in 15th century.

 The core of the Princely Court of Targoviste, seat of the central administration of Wallachia and residence of the prince for almost a century and a half, is the palace built by Prince Vlad Dracul 1436-1447, after the western model, possibly inspired by the Nuerenberg Palace, where the prince was accepted, in 1431, in the Order of The Dragon, which will bring him the nickname ”Dracul”(Devil) for himself and for his son Vlad the Impaler.

 Our next stop will be Poenari Fortress.
 Standing on a cliff but now in ruins – this is known as the Real Castle of Dracula (Vlad Tepes the Impaler).
 To get to the top you must climb up its 1480 steps (takes approx. 35 minutes).
 Entering through a narrow wooden bridge, you come across the crumbling remains of two towers within; the prism shaped one was Vlad`s ( Dracula`s) residential quarters.
 From here, according to the legend, Vlat the Impaler`s wife flung herself out the window, declaring that is better this way than be captured by the Turks, who were besieging the castle.
 Legend has it that Vlad himself escaped over the mountains on horseback.